grafana/loki/docs/sources/setup/upgrade/_index.md

 logfmt parser doesn't include standalone keys(keys without a value) in the resulting label set anymore.
 You can use `--keep-empty` flag to retain them.

-#### deprecated query and engine timeout configs are now removed
+#### deprecated configs are now removed
-Removes already deprecated `-querier.engine.timeout` CLI flag and the corresponding YAML setting.
-Also removes the `query_timeout` from the querier YAML section.
+1. Removes already deprecated `-querier.engine.timeout` CLI flag and the corresponding YAML setting.
+2. Also removes the `query_timeout` from the querier YAML section.
 Instead of configuring `query_timeout` under `querier`, you now configure it in [Limits Config](/docs/loki/latest/configuration/#limits_config).
+3. `s3.sse-encryption` is removed.
+AWS now defaults encryption of all buckets to SSE-S3.
+Use `sse.type` to set SSE type.

 ### Jsonnet